Bachelor's of Science in Geographic Information Systems + Computer Science

 Cloud computing, big data, and Internet of Things (IoT) have dramatically impacted use of geospatial data.
 The GIS+CS degree at UNT addresses these needs by producing graduates who understand the complexities of geospatial data and are able to leverage computing techniques to convert such data into meaningful information.
-There are two elective tracks through the program: Information Technology and Computer Science.

 Graduates of the program: